CS684: Embedded System Course

 2. Readme.txt file:

-• Youtube link of the video - shoot the working of the robot moving from Point A to Point B.
+• Youtube link of the video - shoot the working of the robot moving from the start location to end location.

 3. Contribution.txt file: stating detailed contribution of each member